genome/ptero-workflow/README.md

 Workflow](https://github.com/genome/tgi-workflow) system from [The Genome Institute](http://genome.wustl.edu/).

-The current implementation, which does not provide an easy to use API, easily handles our production workflows with tens of thousands of nodes.
+A prototype implementation, which does not provide an easy to use API (like this project does), easily handles our production workflows with tens of thousands of nodes.
 For reference, it can be found in two parts:
 [core](https://github.com/genome/flow-core) and
 [workflow](https://github.com/genome/flow-workflow)